AlexandraKruk/english-for-designers/Case_study.md

-Case Study Structure

-## 1. How easy is it to create a logo when you don’t even know who it’s for?
+ How easy is it to create a logo when you don’t even know who it’s for?

 This is the most classic branding story: a client comes to you as a designer.
 Except — plot twist — you’ve never met them.
 Not even seen their face.